ilvanaburgic/final-mockup-2025/README.md

 }

-## STEP 4: add the customer to the database
+## STEP 4: add the customer to the database POST /customers/add

 **ExamDao.php**